-Sam, a thirteen-year-old outcast is in love with his best friend Dexter’s mother, Beverly, who used to be the prettiest girl in the room, but now no one is paying her any attention.
+Sam, a fourteen-year-old outcast is in love with his best friend Dexter’s mother, Beverly, who used to be the prettiest girl in the room, but now no one is paying her any attention.
 When Sam comes to stay for the weekend his obvious distraction during video game sessions causes tension between the two boys.
 Beverly, rejected by her boyfriend Bruce, stays home on Saturday night while the boys sneak out to film a firecracker explosion, convinced this holds the key to their popularity.
 When it ends in tears things start to unravel quickly and Sam is forced to make a choice between his best friend and his crush

 From the first time I read Beverly, the short story written by Rupert — I couldn’t shake it from my creative mind.
 The story was a door into a world I’ve always wanted to explore.

 It’s the overarching theme of disconnection inherent to the suburban setting of Beverly in which all the characters, so desperate to make connections with one another, reflect the changing behaviours and values of people both isolated and a slave to technology and make this such an important story to tell.

 Matt Noonan is a highly awarded producer.
 His work has been recognized on a global scale with screenings at Cannes, Venice and Sundance film festivals.
 Matt is the Executive Producer and Managing Partner of Curious Film, which has been named production company of the year twice for the Asia PAC region.

 Stephen Fitzgibbon started his career in the creative industries producing theater.
 As he developed his passion for storytelling he shifted his focus to the medium of film.
 He currently works as a Film Development Executive with Curious film where he is involved in the development of all projects across the companies slate.